idzhalalov/aiohttp-testing-examples/README.md

-# aiohttp testing example
+# aiohttp testing examples

 The project is focused on testing aiohttp apps with pytest.
-Main points are: testing an asynchronous code which is using database; pytest fixtures for a database; design of Peewee models.
-Thus the provided example of REST API project doesn't use any of authentification, data validation and rate limits techniques.
+Main points are: testing an asynchronous code which is using database; pytest fixtures for a database.

+As the example of an aiohttp application I have made a simple REST API for a pool application from the [standard Django tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial01/).

 ## Examples of tasks to be solved